Fiji Airways review. Economy class.

 Economy class seat pitch 32 | width 17 | recline 6 inches

-I’d flown on Fiji airlines once before, when it was still called Air Pacific, so I was interested to see what had changed since my first flight 2 years ago, besides the airlines name and logo.
+I’d flown on Fiji airlines once before when it was still called Air Pacific, so I was interested to see what had changed since my first flight 2 years ago, besides the airline’s name and logo.
 This Fiji Airways review should help you with your next airline booking.

 Leaving Melbourne the flight was delayed 30 minutes ( I’ll cut them some slack there though, flights are always late out of Melbourne for some reason!) the ground staff were friendly and greeted everyone with “Bula!”
 Fijian for hello.
 I certainly felt welcomed with Fiji Airways!

-On board the lack of entertainment was obvious, with only drop down screens every 4 rows or so to watch.
-I would suggest those travelling with kids to bring books, ipads, whatever it takes to keep your little ones occupied.
+Onboard the lack of entertainment was obvious, with only drop-down screens every 4 rows or so to watch.
+I would suggest those travelling with kids bring books, ipads, whatever it takes to keep your little ones occupied.
 Flight time is only 5 hours, but it gets tedious when the main screen is playing something you’re not interested in.

-Drinks service was good, with beer and wine on offer along with soft drinks and juices.
-It’s worth noting that the staff were quite happy giving out more than one drink at a time (alcoholics rejoice!) however, if you looking for some harder spirits, you will need to buy these on board at a reasonable price.
+The drinks service was good, with beer and wine on offer along with soft drinks and juices.
+It’s worth noting that the staff were quite happy giving out more than one drink at a time (alcoholics rejoice!)
+However, if you looking for some harder spirits, you will need to buy these on board at a reasonable price.

-Mid way through the flight going over, the captain announced one lucky traveller was to wine a Valentines day present.
+Midway through the flight going over, the captain announced one lucky traveller was to wine Valentine’s day present.
 I just happened to be that person!
 I was given a gorgeous bottle of Taittinger champagne and 2 glasses, it was a lovely gesture, and an amazing idea for an airline to do- It’s a first for me in all of my years of flying!

 Air Fiji is a good airline, it has a good safety record, and the staff are friendly.
 They are price competitive and are overall, a good airline to fly to Fiji with.